HappyMod vs Uptodown Safety Comparison

 Does Uptodown host modded games?

-Generally, No. Uptodown’s policy is strict regarding intellectual property and developer integrity.
+Generally, no. Uptodown’s policy is strict regarding intellectual property and developer integrity.
 They mirror official files.
-If you are looking for modified behavior, you must use a specialized repository like HappyMod.
+If you are looking for modified app builds, platforms focused on that specific file type are the appropriate source.

 Jonathan Jude